 A second set of horses was sent to New York City in April of that year to mark Prohibition's repeal.
 The Clydesdales were such a hit with fans they were sent on a tour of New England and even stopped to meet President Franklin D. Roosevelt.

 In order to be selected as part of an Anheuser-Busch hitch, the Clydesdale must meet four qualifications:

 - Must stand at least 6 feet tall from ground to shoulder

 - Must weigh between 1,800 and 2,300 pounds

 - Must have a bay coat, four white legs, white blaze, black mane, and black tail

 Additional facts can be found on the official Clydesdale blog.

 HOW DO THE BUDWEISER CLYDESDALES GET THEIR NAMES?

 When new foals are born, the first order of business is their naming.
 According to John Soto, a supervisor at Warm Springs Ranch, the name usually starts with the first letter of the mother's name.
-In the case of the recently born Budweiser Clydesdale Memory, her mother is named Monica.
+In the case of the recently born Budweiser Clydesdale Jake, his mother is named Jane.
 With the first letter determined, the Budweiser Clydesdale handlers try to think of something clever or memorable for the horse or they utilize an major event going on at the time.
 In the case of Arizona, she was born on Super Bowl Sunday, which was played in Arizona.